Daikin

-Daikin is the inventor of variable refrigerant flow (VRF) air conditioners.
-Having failed to trademark "VRF", Daikin later remarketed the systems as "VRV" (variable refrigerant volume).
-Daikin is an innovator in the split system air conditioning market, having made the first split and multi-split air conditioners.
-Daikin co-developed the R-410A refrigerant with Carrier.
+Daikin Industries, Ltd. (ダイキン工業株式会社, Daikin Kōgyō Kabushiki-Gaisha) is a Japanese multinational conglomerate company headquartered in Osaka.
+Daikin is the world's largest air conditioner manufacturer.

 History

 Daikin Industries Ltd was founded in 1924 as Ōsaka Metalworking Industries LP (大阪金属工業所, Ōsaka Kinzoku Kōgyōsho) by Akira Yamada.
 In 1953, Daiflon or polychlorotrifluoroethylene was developed.
 In 1963 the company was renamed Daikin Industries, Ltd. (ダイキン工業株式会社, Daikin Kōgyō Kabushiki-Kaisha) and developed Neoflon.
 In 1982 it was renamed to the current Daikin Industries Ltd.

 Daikin entered the North American air conditioning market in 2004.

-In 2006, Daikin Industries acquired McQuay International, a Minneapolis, MN-based global corporation that designs, manufacturers and sells commercial, industrial and institutional heating, ventilation and air conditioning (HVAC) products, and in November of the same year purchased OYL Industries.
-These acquisitions made Daikin Industries a major global HVAC manufacturer, rivaling Carrier Corporation in total number of products produced, total dollar volume and worldwide territory coverage.
+In 2006, Daikin Industries acquired McQuay International, a Minneapolis, Minnesota–based global corporation that designs, manufacturers and sells commercial, industrial and institutional heating, ventilation and air conditioning (HVAC) products.
 In 2008, McQuay International was rebranded as Daikin-McQuay as Daikin began implementing many of its technologies (including the Daikin Inverter Compressor) and manufacturing processes into McQuay equipment and factories.
 However, in November 2013, the Daikin-McQuay group was again rebranded as Daikin Applied, ending 80 years of business for the McQuay name in the United States.
-Meanwhile, the McQuay brand continues to be used in China and Hong Kong.
+Meanwhile, the McQuay brand continues to be used in mainland China and Hong Kong.

 In the filtration realm, Daikin acquired American Air Filter (AAF) in 2007, and Flanders in 2016.
 The resulting entity is known both as AAF International and AAF Flanders.